-• Establish Key Observation Points (KOP) from which the Project facilities are visible by the public.

-- Document the ESI of the existing Project facilities on NFS land and their associated viewsheds relative to the Forest Service SIOs. - Document the visual condition of the existing Project facilities on private land relative to Mono County goals and policies that pertain to visual resources. - Document the visual character of Horsetail Falls under different flow conditions. - Prepare visual renderings of the Proposed Project alternatives.
+- Establish Key Observation Points (KOP) from which the Project facilities are visible by the public. - Document the ESI of the existing Project facilities on NFS land and their associated viewsheds relative to the Forest Service SIOs. - Document the visual condition of the existing Project facilities on private land relative to Mono County goals and policies that pertain to visual resources. - Document the visual character of Horsetail Falls under different flow conditions.